-This year for the test meal dinners your patrol will be provided with the 'Phoenix Cook Book' (during the event) which will contain the recipes for up to 6 typical camp style dinners with an emphasis on the theme, 'The Celts'.
+This year for the test meal dinners your patrol will be provided with the 'Phoenix Cook Book' (during the event) which will contain the recipes for 2 typical camp style dinners with an emphasis on the theme, Castle Siege.
 Each dinner will have a detailed shopping list and instructions on how it should be prepared and cooked.
-Each day your cook will be allowed time in the 'Phoenix Supermarket' where they will have an opportunity to 'purchase' the evening meal and collect the food for the rest of the meals.
+Each day your cook will be allowed time to collect their food basket from the 'Food Store' for the evening meal and collect the food for the rest of the meals.
 If you feel that there is a member of your patrol with extremely specific dietary requirements then please highlight this to the event organising team and it will be facilitated.
+In keeping with the theme of the event, Saturday evening's meal will take the form of a Banquet, this will involve each patrol using their fold out tables and benches and eating their meal with their fellow patrols in their subcamp.